by Fatty McDirty of Lower Class Magazine

 In short: in neighborhoods, milieus, and subcultures in which we foster social struggles by building real oppositional structures, we save ourselves the trouble and endless pain of pushing a stone up the hill like that poor mythic hero.

 Antifascism as a purely reactive, defensive strategy will not win us any new oppositional territory, as recent years have shown.
 Without a politics of class and without a real-existing infrastructure, Antifa remains a kind of ineffectual fire department that, because of its own weaknesses, keeps falling back on the mere defense of bourgeois society and its (real or supposed) achievements.
-Such an Antifa, ironically, becomes a “better kind of constitutional protection.”
+Such an Antifa, ironically, becomes “better than federal law enforcement.”

 In light of this, we should return our attention to what it is we really want: to fundamentally change the basic assumptions of society and overcome the bourgeois state and capitalism.
 The antifascist project, to be internally consistent—and to win—must include building up the radical Left, in the most literal sense.